-8 Ways to Stay Top-of-Mind with your Mortgage Client Database
+8 Ways to Stay Connected with your Mortgage Client Database

 You’ve likely heard the infamous statistic about how it costs 6 to 7 times as much to acquire a new client than it does to keep an old one.

 While the numbers may vary slightly from industry to industry, the fact remains that it costs far more to market to, acquire, and activate a new client, versus retaining an old one and capturing secondary business.

 AND THEN we add in the boost that your bottom line gets when a former client refers a friend or family member and the value of a past client really starts to compound.